 No one likes the idea of workplace harassment; in a perfect world, everyone would get along together and there would be no need for conflict resolution in the workplace.

 However, learning effective communication in the workplace with your fellow employees and the difference between simple bad behavior and actual signs of narcissism from a workplace “bully” will help you determine if a situation calls for something more drastic than a “talking to” for the potential narcissist in question.

 It is widely accepted that knowledge is power.
-Therefore, it’s best to start by raising your awareness into the nature of a “bully” and what role narcissism plays in the workplace.
+Therefore, it’s best to start by raising your awareness of the nature of a “bully” and what role narcissism plays in the workplace.

 What is narcissism, and how can you tell the difference between that and bad behavior when it comes to workplace bullying?

 According to the American Psychiatric Association, it’s a personality disorder characterized by the following narcissism traits:

 2. A belief that they are special and expect people to defer to them.

 3. Expects recognition without achievements that warrant it.